opendatatrentino/odt-super-pom/README.md

 #### Release with .bat file

 So far we only tried releasing from a Windows environment.
 Since Windows, Maven and Git don't play well together, we made a [release.bat file](release.bat) to ease the process.
-You can use the bat for this or other odt projects.
+You can use the bat for this or other tod projects.

 To print help, just type the command: